lkesteloot/unsong/unsong.md

 A moment of confusion.
 Uriel proved several important lemmas about tower construction.

 “I don’t understand,” said Haniel.
 “Like, I get what you’re trying to say.
-But, well…how would that tend toward the greater glory of God?”
+But, well... how would that tend toward the greater glory of God?”

 “It doesn’t,” said Sataniel.
 “I will definitely concede that point.”